 Uganda is currently in the process of working on its TNA.
-It has prioritised its key sectors, and work is now underway to determine which technologies to prioritize.
+It has completed its sectors and technology prioritization process and is currently working on its second reports (Barrier Analysis and Enabling Frameworks).

 Uganda is a landlocked country in East Africa, bordered by the Democratic Republic of the Congo, Kenya, Rwanda, Sudan and Tanzania.
 The largest lake on the continent, Lake Victoria, is located on the country’s southeastern border.
 Uganda’s population and economy remain largely reliant on agriculture and natural resources.
 Agriculture is mostly subsistence-based, and around 80% of Ugandans depend on it for their livelihoods.
 The sector also generates 90% of the country’s export earnings.